 BookDoggy offers a lot of bang for your buck with a newsletter spot, indefinite feature on their website, personalized Facebook posts, book trailer promo on their YouTube channel, and full book buy links for around $20.

 BookAdrenaline is for my mystery and thriller writer pals.
 They want books in those genres only, free or at a 50% discount, and they require it to be professionally done and highly rated.
 An extra requirement for BookAdrenaline is that your book is a standalone or the first in a series–they will not promote sequels.
-If your book is accepted, the fee for feature will be between $15 and $30, depending on your book’s listing price.
+If your book is accepted, the fee for a feature will be between $15 and $30, depending on your book’s listing price.
 As with other services, the cheaper your book, the lower the fee.

 IndieBookLounge has much fewer barriers to entry than some of the others we’ve looked at, which can be a good thing and a bad thing.
 Good because maybe your book has a higher chance of being featured, but not so great because that means the reputation of the site will naturally be lower than the more selective ones.
 Prices here are between $4 and $20.

 What do you think?
 Are book promotion sites for you?
-Do any of these stand out as a good fit for you and your books?
+Do any of these sites stand out as a good fit for you and your books?
 Check them out!
 See their guidelines, restrictions, and success rates, then give it a shot!
 It might be just what your book sales have been waiting for.